“My work centres on listening as a creative and relational practice”.

 Her relocation to Melbourne, Australia, immersed her in the vibrant international folk and roots music scene, where she further honed her improvisational skills and collaborated on projects spanning meditation music, pop, hip hop, lounge, underground and experimental styles, while studying classical music at Victorian College of the Arts.
 She was the inspiration behind Irine Vela’s Hip Hop Harp Concerto for Outer Urban Projects at the Melbourne International Festival of the Arts.
 She toured Nicky Bomba as Angelbomb duo, performed and recorded with Michael Johnson, David Jones, Elf Tranzporter, Oryelle Defenstrate, Mia Stone, Aurora Kurth, and many more.
 She was an original member of avant-garde improvisation trio Shima with Emma Bathgate & Naomi Jean, and the Turkish groups Gece and Unified Gecko with Murat Yucel.

-Mann's work celebrates her Pacific Island heritage and reflects her passion for cultural fusion and artistic exploration.
+Mann’s work celebrates her Pacific Island heritage and reflects her passion for cultural fusion and artistic exploration.
 She co-founded Brown Roots Creative Pacific Arts group in Melbourne, and the award-winning Samoan trio Suga (Sunga) with Grace Vanilau and Lila Meleisea, who toured internationally.
-She created together with Ela To’omaga and Marie Tamole, Tyssia Wahnawe and the group Kalaga’la of Kanaky.
+She created together with Ela To’omaga and Marie Tamole, Tyssia Wahnawe and the group Kalaga’la based in Kanaky.